joshilewis/-joshilewis.github.com/_drafts/2017-09-18-what-is-agile.md

 These statements provide guidelines for trade-off decisions we should be making.
 If you're in a situation where you can choose between working on either `working software` or `comprehensive documentation`, rather choose `working software`, especially if you don't yet have `working software`.

 If you're in a situation where you have a plan but have discovered that the plan no longer makes sense, you can choose between either `following the plan` (even though you now know it no longer makes sense to do so), or `responding to the change`, the guidance from the Manifesto is to rather `respond to the change`.
-(I personally prefer `adapt to learning` over `respoding to change` but that's another story.)
+(I personally prefer `adapt to learning` over `responding to change` but that's another story.)

 The same thinking applies to the other two value statements: should you have to choose either `contract negotiation` or `customer collaboration`, rather choose the latter.
 If you need to choose between `processes and tools` and `individuals and interactions`, again rather choose the latter.